lisavetasol/FractionOptimizer/README.md

 “peptide_list” is a list of identified peptides from the preliminary experiment.
 Only two columns called “sequence” and “RT exp” are required.
 However, it may contain any others.
 The peptide list should be in tab delimited format.
-Post-validation algorithm `MPscore <https://bitbucket.org/markmipt/mp-score>`_ generates the list in the required format.
+Post-validation algorithm [MPscore](<https://bitbucket.org/markmipt/mp-score>) generates the list in the required format.

 Parameters
 ----------

-The configuration file contains all parameters related to analysis, LC system and preliminary experiment, such as the desired number of fractions, delay times, etc. his file should be in cfg format, the example can be found `here <https://bitbucket.org/levitsky/fractionoptimizer/src/tip/example_list_peptides.csv>`_.
+The configuration file contains all parameters related to analysis, LC system and preliminary experiment, such as the desired number of fractions, delay times, etc. his file should be in cfg format, the example can be found [here](<https://bitbucket.org/levitsky/fractionoptimizer/src/tip/example_list_peptides.csv>).
 The approaches for measuring all these parameters are discussed in detail in supporting information.

 Output